 In this day and age, with the development of frozen semen, breeders have an opportunity to enhance their gene pools and produce healthier dogs. the problem is, a majority of breeders do not know what frozen semen is actually available.

-Recognizing this need for a single source site, we have developed an excellent all-breed database where breeders and owners of semen list their dog semen.
+Recognizing this need for a single source site, we have developed an excellent all-breed database where breeders and owners of semen can go to list their dog semen.
 This all-breed listing site is set up to allow for a photo of your dog, a paragraph about your dog, information about who to contact if one is interested, and a four generation pedigree.
 All breeds are included on this site and all listings are FREE.
+An example of how information will show, can been seen under the breed, Norwegian Elkhound.
 This will be a very useful tool to the purebred dog community world-wide, if it is utilized.

 To access our database, click here.